Deliberation via Matching: Introduction

-The recent work of~\cite{GoelGM25} provided the first affirmative answer for {\em three-person deliberation}.
+The recent work of \cite{GoelGM25} provided the first affirmative answer in the case of {\em three-person deliberation}.
 In their model, every group of three voters deliberates between every pair of alternatives, and each group collectively chooses between any two alternatives by favoring the one with the smaller \emph{average distance} in the latent metric, that is, the alternative closer to the group’s barycenter.
-When the resulting tournament graph is aggregated through the well-known Copeland tournament rule~\cite{voting-book,landau}, the authors showed that the distortion of such a three-person deliberation protocol is strictly better than~$3$, thereby surpassing the lower bounds for both tournament and general social choice rules without deliberation.
+When the resulting tournament graph is aggregated through the well-known Copeland tournament rule \cite{voting-book,landau}, the authors showed that the distortion of such a three-person deliberation protocol is strictly better than $3$, thereby surpassing the lower bounds for both tournament and general social choice rules without deliberation.
 This result established that structured local deliberation can provably improve social welfare.
-However, their analysis relied on solving a high-dimensional non-convex program numerically, and importantly, left open both the analytical tractability and the effectiveness of \emph{two-person deliberation}, the smallest and most practical form of deliberation.
+However, their analysis relied on solving a high-dimensional non-convex program numerically, and their protocol achieves a distortion of $4.414$ for two-person deliberations.
+This leaves open the important question of whether pairwise deliberation also strictly improves the distortion of tournament and general social choice rules.